pugnascotia/spring-react-boilerplate/README.md

     cd src/main/app
     yarn start

-Now when you edit your files, the changes will be loaded in your browser automatically and, where possible, be applied without losing the application's current state.
+Your browser should automatically open [http://localhost:3000](http://localhost:3000).
+Now when you edit your files, the changes will be loaded in your browser automatically and, where possible, be applied without losing the application's current state thanks to `react-hot-loader`!

 ## Conventions